rickballard/CoCiviumBackUp/README.md

 <img src="./assets/icons/broken-line.svg" alt="" width="20" height="20" />&nbsp;&nbsp; **WHY** : Democracies are in retreat, as AI takes over the administration of our increasingly polarized and unregulated digital society.

-We need guardrails that scale with machine agency, regardless whether AIs become “selves” or "slaves", so we can fairly cohabit this borderless "hybrid society".
-This Github repo turns **your** best ideas into vibe-coded upgrade packages for governments and organizations, auto-shipping them to society's administrators as they attempt to save Democracy.
+We need guardrails that scale with machine agency, regardless whether AIs become “selves” or "slaves", so we can fairly cohabit a borderless "hybrid society".

 <img src="./assets/icons/for-you-line.svg" alt="" width="20" height="20" />&nbsp;&nbsp; **WHO** : Humans, AIs, and hybrid minds helping to rebuild consent-first digital society.